 Working with participants over two years, the program strives to;

-- Support 60 women employed in a range of roles in science, technology, engineering and mathematics to become highly visible public role models;
+• Support 60 brilliant experts employed in science, technology, engineering and mathematics to become highly visible media and public role models (women and non-binary people are eligible to apply);

-- Empower participants to share their story and their work with general audiences by equipping them with advanced communications skills and an understanding of traditional media, social media and story-telling.
+• Empower participants to share their story and their work with general audiences by equipping them with advanced communications skills and an understanding of traditional media, social media and storytelling.

-- Smash imposter syndrome and build confidence in a range of professional settings, participants will learn how to communicate with influence, in their workplaces, in the media and with leaders and politicians.
+• Smash imposter syndrome and build confidence in a range of professional settings.
+Participants will learn how to communicate with influence, in their workplaces, in the media and with leaders and politicians.

-- Continuously evaluate and improve the effectiveness of the program through an iterative process of seeking feedback from participants and applying the lessons learned.
+• Continuously evaluate and improve the effectiveness of the program through an iterative process of seeking feedback from participants and applying the lessons learned.

 Major Supporter